Thank you for your interest in our webinar!

 If you aren't getting our monthly newsletter, which includes notices about upcoming webinars, it is easy to join our mailing list.

 BOINC: Volunteer Computing for Science Gateways

-Presented by David Anderson, Research Scientist, Space Sciences Laboratory, at the University of California, Berkeley and Stephen Clark, Purdue and nanoHUB
+Presented by David Anderson, Research Scientist, Space Sciences Laboratory, at the University of California, Berkeley and Steven Clark, Purdue and nanoHUB

 BOINC (Berkeley Open Infrastructure for Network Computing) is a distributed computing infrastructure based on a centralized server that coordinates volunteer computer resources.
 The volunteered resources can come from a variety of types of systems including home computers, institutional servers, and smartphones.
 BOINC has been used as the underlying foundation for a number of distributed computing projects.